greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 When `autovacuum=on` (the default), specifies the minimum delay between autovacuum runs.
 In each round, the daemon issues `VACUUM` and `ANALYZE` commands as needed for catalog (and possibly auxiliary) tables.

-A value without units it is taken to be seconds.
+A value without units is taken to be seconds.
 The default is one minute.

 This parameter may be set only in the `postgresql.conf` file or on the server command line.